Glossary of jazz and popular music: D

-This is an effect created in arrangements or improvised comping in which the rhythm section plays as if there were eight beats in a 4/4 bar.
+This is an effect created in arrangements or improvised comping in which the rhythm section plays as if there were eight beats in a 4/4 bar (as if it were 8/8).
 For example, the bass player will play eight bass notes per bar rather than the typical "four beats in a bar" approach used in walking basslines.
 This makes the song feel twice as fast, even though the chords take the same length if time to play.
 A song that takes 60 seconds to play in regular feel still takes 60 seconds in double-time feel.
 However, if a song actually went into double time, say, for a repeat, a 60-second song would last for 30 seconds.